abalsara/LinearRegression/README.md

 - My Graphing class handles the visual graphing aspect of the program, using DrawingPanel
 - My Point class keeps track of a single Point, composed of x and y coordinates.
-- The DrawingPanel classes, written by my previous professor Stuart Reges, form a simple java drawing window program
+- The DrawingPanel classes, written by my previous professor Stuart Reges, forms a simple java drawing window program